Peripheral Neuropathy in Grapevine

 Proper nutrition is very important in preventing and managing neuropathy.
 This is especially true about diabetics.
 An exercise plan is highly recommended.
 If you are currently a smoker, it is advised to quit.
 For relief at home, massaging your hands and feet will stimulate the nerves and relieve pain.
 It is also extremely important to avoid spending extensive periods of time on your knees or elbows in order to prevent further damage.

-As always remember that if you have questions you can call the team at Healistic Wellness Center in Arlington for help.
+As always remember that if you have questions you can call the team at Healistic Wellness Center in Grapevine for help.

 9:00am - 12:00pm